Napoleon III: Search for allies, and war between Austria and Prussia

 In 1866, relations between Austria and Prussia worsened and Bismarck demanded the expulsion of Austria from the German Confederation.
 Napoleon and his foreign minister, Drouyn de Lhuys, expected a long war and an eventual Austrian victory.
 Napoleon III felt he could extract a price from both Prussia and Austria for French neutrality.
 On 12 June 1866, France signed a secret treaty with Austria, guaranteeing French neutrality in a Prussian-Austrian war.
 In exchange, in the event of an Austrian victory, Austria would give Venetia to France and would also create a new independent German state on the Rhine, which would become an ally of France.
 At the same time, Napoleon proposed a secret treaty with Bismarck, promising that France would remain neutral in a war between Austria and Prussia.
 In the event of a Prussian victory, France would recognize Prussia's annexation of smaller German states, and France, in exchange, would receive a portion of German territory, the Palatinate region north of Alsace.
 Bismarck, rightly confident of success due to the modernization of the Prussian Army, summarily rejected Napoleon's offer.

 On 15 June, the Prussian Army invaded Saxony, an ally of Austria.
 On 2 July, Austria asked Napoleon to arrange an armistice between Italy, which had allied itself with Prussia, and Austria, in exchange for which France would receive Venetia.
 But on 3 July, the Prussian army crushed the Austrian army at the Battle of Königgrätz in Bohemia.
 The way to Vienna was open for the Prussians, and Austria asked for an armistice.
-The armistice was signed on 22 July; Prussia annexed the Kingdom of Hanover, the Electorate of Hesse-Kassel, the Duchy of Nassau and the Free City of Frankfurt, with a combined population of four million people.
+The armistice was signed on 22 July; Prussia annexed the Kingdom of Hanover, the Electorate of Hesse, the Duchy of Nassau and the Free City of Frankfurt, with a combined population of four million people.